graysonliu/spotify-top-200-playlist-generator/README.md

 Copy the generated token, and add it to secrets.
 We also name this secret `TOKEN_WRITE_SECRETS`.

-In total, we should have for secrets:
+In total, we should have four secrets:

 ![](https://github.com/graysonliu/spotify-top-200-playlist-generator/blob/master/images/secrets.png)